RubenF07/StudyCompass/README.md

 # StudyCompass - AI-Powered Academic Planning

-A SvelteKit application for personalized academic planning and study insights, powered by AI and deployed to Vercel.
+A SvelteKit application for personalized academic planning and study insights, powered by AI with an example deployed to Vercel.

 ## Features